spacelift-io/terraform-provider-spacelift/docs/resources/aws_integration_attachment.md

 ### Optional

 - `module_id` (String) ID of the module to attach the integration to
-- `read` (Boolean) Indicates whether this attachment is used for read operations
+- `read` (Boolean) Indicates whether this attachment is used for read operations.
+Defaults to `true`.
 - `stack_id` (String) ID of the stack to attach the integration to
-- `write` (Boolean) Indicates whether this attachment is used for write operations
+- `write` (Boolean) Indicates whether this attachment is used for write operations.
+Defaults to `true`.

 ### Read-Only